adshz/libft/setup.md

 try `pip --version` to see if you have pip manager installed

-if you see the pathway output in the terminal you can install norminette `pip nstall norminette`
+if you see the pathway output in the terminal you can install norminette `pip install norminette`

 you can start to test it by `norminete ft_strlen` to see the familiar thing...